Symbolic Planning and Multi-Agent Path Finding in Extremely Dense Environments with Unassigned Agents: Problem Description

 \subsection{Terminal State}

-The objective is to empty the target \blockL{} set through completion actions.
-Three distinct completion actions are possible for target \blockL{}s.
-In the first case, a target \blockL{} reaching the goal (e.g., the boundary) is considered rearranged and removed, converting its location to free space.
-In the second case, a target \blockL{} becomes a non-target \blockL{} upon reaching its goal location.
-In the third case, a target \blockL{} becomes an immovable obstacle at its goal location.
+The objective is to empty the assigned \blockL{} set through completion actions.
+Three distinct completion actions are possible for assigned \blockL{}s.
+In the first case, an assigned \blockL{} reaching the goal (e.g., the boundary) is considered rearranged and removed, converting its location to an empty vertex.
+In the second case, an assigned \blockL{} becomes unassigned upon reaching its goal location.
+In the third case, an assigned \blockL{} becomes an obstacle at its goal location.
 Each completion action corresponds to a specific practical scenario.
 This paper focuses on developing algorithms and conducting experiments using the third option.